School of Computing Science

 In the UK's 2014 independent research exercise, we are rated top in Scotland for research impact with 68% of our impact judged world-leading and 32% internationally excellent.
 In the overall research ranking, our School was judged equal 16th amongst UK computer science departments, rising to 10th position on research volume with 84% of all research judged world-leading or internationally excellent.
 We are 6th in the UK on research intensity-weighted GPA rank order (GPA * % returned).

-Our School is ranked 7th in the UK in The Complete University Guide 2020, and 93% of our undergraduates are in positive employment (91% in professional destinations) (DLHE 2016-17).
 Glasgow Computing is renowned for research and teaching at the intersection of theoretical and applied Computing, and our undergraduate degree programmes are underpinned by a deep theoretical understanding.
+We are 4th in the Russell Group for graduate career prospects (HESA 2017-18).